cgungaloo/crud_api_CF/README.md

 <li><a href="https://www.python.org/">Python</a> A general purpose programming language.
 We will use this to build out the business logic for the lambdas.</li>
 <li><a href="https://pypi.org/project/boto3/">boto3</a> A python library that serves as an AWS client.
 Used to interact with AWS resources.
 We use this in our lambda functions to Perform CRUD operations against dynamoDB</li>
 <li><a href="https://aws.amazon.com/dynamodb/">AWS DynamoDB</a> A NoSQL Serverless DB service managed by AWS and as such requires no installation on your part you just connect to it through boto3 using an IAM role with sufficient permissions..
 We use this service as the DB for our CRUD application. </li>
-<li><a href="https://aws.amazon.com/pm/lambda/?gclid=Cj0KCQiA5rGuBhCnARIsAN11vgSwbY2VZZMY59uih7jf0i8xING5E40hRSexnVEdsSTKoGndmdu3xqgaAn_FEALw_wcB&trk=27324d1f-ee08-40b9-8e7b-5ac228e2fecc&sc_channel=ps&ef_id=Cj0KCQiA5rGuBhCnARIsAN11vgSwbY2VZZMY59uih7jf0i8xING5E40hRSexnVEdsSTKoGndmdu3xqgaAn_FEALw_wcB:G:s&s_kwcid=AL!4422!3!651612449951!e!!g!!aws%20lambda!19836376234!148728884764">AWS Lambdas</a> Lambdas are a serverless AWS resource for writng a range of applications.
+<li><a href="https://aws.amazon.com/pm/lambda/?gclid=Cj0KCQiA5rGuBhCnARIsAN11vgSwbY2VZZMY59uih7jf0i8xING5E40hRSexnVEdsSTKoGndmdu3xqgaAn_FEALw_wcB&trk=27324d1f-ee08-40b9-8e7b-5ac228e2fecc&sc_channel=ps&ef_id=Cj0KCQiA5rGuBhCnARIsAN11vgSwbY2VZZMY59uih7jf0i8xING5E40hRSexnVEdsSTKoGndmdu3xqgaAn_FEALw_wcB:G:s&s_kwcid=AL!4422!3!651612449951!e!!g!!aws%20lambda!19836376234!148728884764">AWS Lambdas</a> Lambdas are a serverless AWS resource for writing a range of applications.
 No managing of services or environments.
 Code will be uploaded via a zip file to AWS.
 From my side this makes implementation fairly light weight and allows me to focus more in the application development rather than environment management.</li>
 <li><a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a> AWS's answer to infrastructure as code.
 We will be using this to build out the deployment of our application in the form of a version controlled script.
-This will include the providsioning of the custom VPC, IAM roles, lambdas, API gateway etc. Cloud formation works on the basis of describing resources as yml code (can also be JSON).
+This will include the provisioning of the custom VPC, IAM roles, lambdas, API gateway etc. Cloud formation works on the basis of describing resources as yml code (can also be JSON).
 When Run.
 AWS will produce a stack of your resources.
-The stack can be deleted which in turn will delete all the created resurces.
-It allows the provisioning of resources to be automated as well as groupes.</li>
+The stack can be deleted which in turn will delete all the created resources.
+It allows the provisioning of resources to be automated as well as groups.</li>
 <li><a href="https://aws.amazon.com/cloudwatch/">AWS CloudWatch</a> A service used for capturing application logs.
 I created a log group that our lambda functions used.
 I also set up an example of an alarm to send emails when lambda function fails.</li>
 <li><a href="https://aws.amazon.com/api-gateway/">AWS API Gateway</a> The Lambdas will be exposed to the outside world as HTTP REST endpoints.
-API gatway facilitates this as a managed service.
+API gateway facilitates this as a managed service.
 This allows lambdas to be swapped out when needed and it is yet another piece of infrastructure managed by AWS.</li>
 <li><a href="https://aws.amazon.com/sns/">AWS Simple Notification Service</a> A managed publish and subscribe service.
 It is versatile messaging service with a number of use cases.
 For this project I use for sending Emails when the alarm is triggered (Application to person, A2P).</li>
 <li><a href="https://aws.amazon.com/pm/serv-s3/?gclid=Cj0KCQiA5rGuBhCnARIsAN11vgSwaFC9cBWcZBTlBzw0ueCz2wkGmnRBiPyoMG8t9p-VIGmItz2sQHsaAqj1EALw_wcB&trk=777b3ec4-de01-41fb-aa63-cde3d034a89e&sc_channel=ps&ef_id=Cj0KCQiA5rGuBhCnARIsAN11vgSwaFC9cBWcZBTlBzw0ueCz2wkGmnRBiPyoMG8t9p-VIGmItz2sQHsaAqj1EALw_wcB:G:s&s_kwcid=AL!4422!3!638364429349!e!!g!!amazon%20s3%20block%20storage!19096959014!142655567223">Simple Storage Solution - S3</a> An object storage solution managed by AWS.
 We use this to upload zip files of the lambda functions written in python</li>
 <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html">Virtual Private Cloud - VPC</a>The AWS account will have a default VPC but this application will demonstrate the creation of a custom VPC with cloudformation.
-A VPC is a lgoical virtual network inside AWS.
+A VPC is a logical virtual network inside AWS.
 Resources inside the VPC will be private to other VPCs in AWS.
 Subnets are assigned and can be distributed across multiple Availability zones</li>
 </ul>

 # Implementation

-I orginally started out this  project by building it manually withing AWS.
+I originally started out this  project by building it manually withing AWS.
 Once I got it working I then implemented it cloudformation.
 Here I will try to demonstrate the key components side by side.

 ## Architectural Diagram: